 If no mutations are found, the report will indicate the results were negative.

-Review of Myriad Genetics Precision Medicine Reports
+Review of Myriad Genetics precision medicine reports

 The GeneSight test reports whether a person’s genetics could affect their response to certain medications.
 The test results include information about medication for anxiety, depression, and other psychiatric illnesses.
-The report classifies medications into three categories indicating how medications should be used.
+The report classifies medications into three categories indicating how they should be used.

 Review of Myriad Genetics Cost